“Our unique capability is that we have figured out how to identify a mobile device on a particular flight,” says Skyhook’s David Bairstow.

 “When other airlines are starting to think about entering new markets, it's going to be interesting to be able to have this level of information and be able to potentially initiate direct marketing at people that they know fly those routes,” Bairstow says.
 “Then, what we can do is look at the impact after.”

 Before Southwest entered the Oakland to Honolulu market, Hawaiian Air had a 68 percent share and Alaska had 32 percent share.
-In the months following Southwest’s mid-March entrance, its market share increased to 55 percent, while Hawaiian Air’s decreased to 29% and Alaska’s decreased to 16 percent.
+In the months following Southwest’s mid-March entrance, its market share increased to 55 percent, while Hawaiian Air’s decreased to 29 percent and Alaska’s decreased to 16 percent.

 "We see more fliers on this route with Southwest leading the way," Bairstow says.
 “Southwest today can report internally on the counts of the flyers that they've moved between these places, but they don't have a great sense of the impact that they've made on the other airlines.
 Just think about that from an internal metrics and reporting capability.
 Obviously, if I were any of Southwest’s rivals, I would say, ‘Okay, this is a really interesting picture of what happened right after Southwest launched Hawaii service: they had tons of fanfare, a massive amount of advertising; let's monitor this over time to see what marketing we can do to counteract this.’”